Geo-Information Science and Earth Observation for Environmental Modelling and Management (GEM)

 Theme 1: Urban-Rural Interactions

 Adressing the challenge of sustainably meeting the natural resource demands of a rapidly urbanizing world.
 UT provides geospatial analysis, basic remote sensing, GI method foundation and socio-ecological/urban and planning.
 ITC provides advanced remote sensing and entrepreneurship for natural resource management.
-These two are integrated with a foundation year at UT and a specialization year at ITC.

 Theme 2: Land Use Systems